SimoneCibrario/starter-hugo-research-group/content/home/infos2.md

   <div class="column2">
     <h2></h2>
     <p>
-ù        <li>The design of human-centered methods for interacting with mixed initiative creative platforms such as <strong>game engines</strong>.</li>
+        The design of human-centered methods for interacting with mixed initiative creative platforms such as <strong>game engines</strong>.
     </p>
   </div>
   <div class="column2">